If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sanitize the Tank

-1. Turn off the water: Turn the water off at the tank or the main water supply.
+1. Shut off the water: Close the cold water valve entering the tank or the main water supply valve.

-2. Turn on hot water valves: Open the nearest hot water faucet in the house to prevent air locks and open the temperature and pressure valve located on the top of the tank.
+2. Relieve pressure: Open a nearby hot water faucet to prevent air locks. detailed instructions.
+Then, open the temperature and pressure (T&P) valve on top of the tank.

-11. Refill the tank: Close the drain valve and turn the water supply back on to refill the tank with fresh water.
+6. Refill the tank: Reconnect the pipe and close the drain valve.
+Turn the cold water supply back on to fill the tank.

 Safety First